TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 #### Server Configuration File (conf/servers)

 ```
-# hostname locators <ssl properties for configuring SSL for SnappyData client-server connections>
+# hostname locators <ssl properties for configuring SSL for TIBCO ComputeDB client-server connections>

 localhost -thrift-ssl=true -thrift-ssl-properties=keystore=<path-to-serverKeyStoreRSA.jks file>,keystore-password=<password>,truststore=<path-to-trustStore.key file>,truststore-password=<password>,protocol=TLS,enabled-protocols=TLSv1:TLSv1.1:TLSv1.2,cipher-suites=TLS_RSA_WITH_AES_128_CBC_SHA:TLS_RSA_WITH_AES_256_CBC_SHA:TLS_RSA_WITH_AES_128_CBC_SHA256:TLS_RSA_WITH_AES_256_CBC_SHA256

 ```
-Start the SnappyData cluster using `snappy-start-all.sh` script and perform operations either by using SnappyData shell or through JDBC connection.
-You can run the SnappyData quickstart example scripts for this.
-Refer to [SnappyData Cluster SQL Tutorial](../quickstart/snappydataquick_start.md) for the same.
+Start the TIBCO ComputeDB cluster using `snappy-start-all.sh` script and perform operations either by using Snappy shell or through JDBC connection.
+You can run the TIBCO ComputeDB quickstart example scripts for this.
+Refer to [TIBCO ComputeDB Cluster SQL Tutorial](../quickstart/snappydataquick_start.md) for the same.

 Use the protocol/ciphers as per requirement.
 The corresponding setup on client-side can appear as follows: